bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter 3/Chapter_3_Part_3.md

 - He has little more to add about the town:
   - As a House Cannith outpost, the village was primarily occupied by immigrant dwarves, House Cannith retainers, and a handful of Cyran laborers.
   - Since the quarry was seen as the property of House Cannith, it was largely left alone during the war.
-  - The Darguuls have laid claim to all territory extending to the Mournland, but they haven’t made any concentrated effort to settle the village.
+  - The Darguuls have laid claim to all territory extending to the Mournland, but they haven't made any concentrated effort to settle the village.
 - The PCs can ask Failin whatever they like, but he doesn't know anything else about Rose Quarry.

 ## Ambush in the night